How to ensure that the AnQiCMS `start.sh` script has the correct execution permissions in `crontab`?

 - Check process:Execute in the command line

-start.shThe script usually generatescheck.logandrunning.logIn the AnQiCMS installation directory).
-Checking these log files can understand the script execution status and the startup status of AnQiCMS.
-At the same time, system logs (such as/var/log/syslogor/var/log/cron)may also recordcrontabThe execution result of the task and any error messages.
+start.shThe script usually generatescheck.logandrunning.log(In the AnQiCMS installation directory).
+Checking these log files can understand the execution status of the script and the startup status of AnQiCMS.
+At the same time, system logs such as/var/log/syslogor/var/log/cron)Also may recordcrontabThe execution result of the task and any error messages.

 **Q3: If I move AnQiCMS from a